NanduTej/LearnGit/README.md

 # LearnGit
-Trying to implement git commands to learn how to use git
+Trying to implement git commands to learn how to use git -- lulz K.

 ##Edit